chingu-voyages/V58-tier3-team-37/database-access-API/README.md

 3. For the Cloud Run, API deployment fill in `REGION` a `SERVICE_NAME`

 ## 3. Configure a Service Account
-Grant least-privilege roles needed for read access:
+Grant least-privilege roles needed for read access to your BigQuery Database:
 - BigQuery Data Viewer
 - BigQuery Job User
 - Cloud Run Invoker (optional; use —allow-unauthenticated for public access)

-To your `/database-access-API/app/.env` file add a `SERVICE_ACCOUNT` variable with the name of the service account you created
+To your `/database-access-API/app/.env` file complete the `SERVICE_ACCOUNT` variable with the name of the service account you created
 - e.g. `SERVICE_ACCOUNT=bq-queryer-service@GCP_PROJECT_ID.iam.gserviceaccount.com`

 ## 4. Build & Deploy